-When you enable encryption, vSAN encrypts everything in the vSAN datastore.
+When you enable data-at-rest encryption, vSAN encrypts everything in the vSAN datastore.
 All files are encrypted, so all virtual machines and their corresponding data are protected.
 Only administrators with encryption privileges can perform encryption and decryption tasks.

 - vCenter Server requests an AES-256 Key Encryption Key (KEK) from the KMS. vCenter Server stores only the ID of the KEK, but not the key itself.